An End-to-End Network for Co-Saliency Detection in One Single Image: Experiments

 \subsection{Implementation Details}

-In this paper, the weights of the 16-layer VGG pre-trained on ImageNet are used to initialize the encoder block and are fixed.
-In the model training, one image is input each time.
-To fully train the network, various data-augmentation operations are applied before the image input, including multi-scale scaling, random object clipping, random occlusion and so on.
-The experimental results in Table~\ref{tab1} has shown that data enhancement is very effective in reducing the over-fitting of triplet loss and improving the generalization ability of the model.
-We choose SGD as the optimizer in our experiment, and the learning rate and the weight decay are set to 1e-5 and 0.0001, respectively.
-Finally, the learning rate decreases to 1e-6 after 30,000 training iterations.
+In this study, the weights of the 16-layer VGG pretrained on ImageNet are used to initialize and fix the encoder block.
+Each time the model is trained, only one image is used.
+To fully train the network, various data-augmentation operations are applied before the image input, including multiscale scaling, random object clipping, random occlusion, and so on.
+The experimental results in Table~\ref{tab1} have shown that data enhancement is very effective in reducing the overfitting of triplet loss and improving the generalization ability of the model.
+We choose SGD as the optimizer in our experiment, and the learning rate and the weight decay are set to $1 \times 10^{-5}$ and $5 \times 10^{-4}$, respectively.
+Finally, the learning rate decreases to $1 \times 10^{-6}$ after 30,000 training iterations.
 It requires about 80,000 training iterations for convergence.
-We train the model on two NVIDIA GTX 1080Ti 11G GPUs and do the test using a single GPU.
-The running speed of the test is 28fps.
+The proposed network is trained on two NVIDIA GTX 1080Ti 11G GPUs, where the GPU memory consumption is about 18,660 Mb.
+The training time on the WhuCoS dataset is approximately 13 h.
+We conducted the test using a single GPU.
+In the test, with a single image as the input, the running speed of our method was 28 fps.

+The hyperparameter $margin$ in Eq.~(10) is set by evaluating the model's training results on the verification set.
+A larger $margin$ leads to a greater distance between the positive and negative samples.
+However, a too large $margin$ may make the model difficult to converge.
+We set $margin$ to 0.1, 0.3, and 1.0 in the training.
+We find that the model training process is difficult to converge when $margin$=1.0, and the converge speed has almost no difference between 0.1 and 0.3.
+Therefore, we set the default value of $margin$ to 0.3.